Second order difference approximation for a class of Riesz space fractional advection-dispersion equations with delay: Introduction

 \section{Introduction}

 In the past few decades, fractional calculus has attracted increasing interest due to its applications in science, for examples, physics, engineering, biology, economics and finance \cite{bagley1991fractional, weaver1990vibration, marks1981differintegral, simo2016effects}.
-Some numerical methods to solve the FDEs have been discussed in \cite{galeone2006multistep, garrappa2015trapezoidal, gorenflo1997fractional, lubich1986discretized}.
-Numerical methods for solving delay fractional differential equations are very important.
-Recently Saedshoar Heris and Javidi have been introduced fractional backward differential formulas method(FBDF) for solving FDEs with delay (\cite{heris2017fractional}-\cite{heris2017fbdf5}).\\ Partial differential equations with delays appear in many fields such as in biology, medicine, population ecology, control systems and climate models \cite{wu2012theory}.
+The fractional-order models have proved to be more accurate than integer-order models for the memory and hereditary properties of the fractional-order derivative \cite{podlubny1999fractional,kilbas2006theory}.
+Fractional differential equations (FDEs) provide a powerful and flexible tool for modeling and describing the behavior of science such as real materials \cite{bagley1991fractional}, fluid dynamics \cite{marks1981differintegral}, finance, electromagnetic waves, electrochemical process \cite{weaver1990vibration}, biological systems, control theory \cite{wu2012theory} and so on.
+Some numerical methods to solve the FDEs have been discussed in \cite{galeone2006multistep, garrappa2015trapezoidal, gorenflo1997fractional, lubich1986discretized,heris2019predictor,javidi2019predictor}.
+A delay differential equation is a differential equation in which the derivative of the function at any time depends on the solution at the previous time.
+The fractional differential equations with delay (FDDEs) have important applications in many fields, such as, chemistry, physics, biology and finance \cite{wang2011analysis}.
+Analytical solutions of FDDEs are complicated and hence the numerical solutions play an important role.
+Numerical methods for solving FDDEs are very important.
+For more details we refer the reader to a series of articles \cite{heris2017fractional,heris2017fbdf5,morgado2013analysis,vcermak2016stability,wang2013numerical}.
+Partial differential equations with delays appear in many fields such as in biology, medicine, population ecology, control systems and climate models \cite{wu2012theory}.
 Some numerical methods for solving delay partial differential equations are studied in \cite{zubik2000chebyshev, jackiewicz2006spectral,tanthanuch2012symmetry}.
-Numerical methods for solving fractional partial differential equations are investigated in \cite{tadjeran2006second,liu2015finite,ding2013numerical}.\\ The fractional advection--dispersion equation is used in groundwater hydrology to model the transport of passive tracers carried by fluid flow in a porous medium \cite{momani2008numerical,liu2003time,huang2005fundamental}.
-Other works in this field are \cite{meerschaert2004finite} , \cite{liu2004numerical}, \cite{shen2008fundamental, shen2011numerical}, \cite{ding2015high,sousa2012second,yang2010numerical}.\\ In this paper, we consider the following Riesz space fractional advection-dispersion equations with delay:
+Numerical methods for solving fractional partial differential equations are investigated in \cite{tadjeran2006second,liu2015finite,ding2013numerical}.\\ In this paper, we consider a class of Riesz space fractional advection-dispersion equations (RFADEs)\cite{yang2010numerical} with delay:

 subject to the initial condition: